Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 - Tax Drag: Decades of growth look great on a balance sheet until you calculate capital-gains taxes.

-- Legacy Anxiety: Even if you’ve already set up a new venture, you may worry that a quick cash windfall conflicts with the purpose-driven culture you built.
+- Legacy Anxiety: Even if you’ve already set up a new venture, you may worry that a quick cash windfall conflicts with the purpose-driven culture you built, undermining your broader legacy planning goals.

 CRT Fundamentals Every Owner Should Know